 The number of people who have received student loan forgiveness has been less so far.
 The first borrowers became eligible to apply for the program in 2017.
-Out of it, only a fraction of applicants has received loan forgiveness so far.
+Out of it, only a fraction of applicants have received loan forgiveness so far

 Private loans are mostly not eligible for loan forgiveness programs.
 Student loan repayment programs will help you pay your debt off.
 Partial debt relief is offered in exchange for qualifying service in a few of the states and organizations.